Mantle/Mantle/README.md

 ### `+JSONTransformerForKey:`

-Implement this optional method if one of the properties needs to be converted before deserializing the model object from JSON.
+Implement this optional method to convert a property from a different type when deserializing from JSON.

 ```
 + (NSValueTransformer *)JSONTransformerForKey:(NSString *)key {
-    if ([key isEqualToString:@"avatarURL"]) {
+    if ([key isEqualToString:@"createdAt"]) {
-        return [NSValueTransformer valueTransformerForName:MTLURLValueTransformerName];
+        return [NSValueTransformer valueTransformerForName:XYDateValueTransformerName];
     }

     return nil;